Posted by Robert Half on 01 September 2014

 - Take pride in your appearance.
 Wash and iron your clothes in preparation, polish your shoes and be well groomed.

-Now you should be ready to tackle your first day with confidence.
+Dress for success and tackle your first day with confidence.
 Good luck!